“When all else fails, try God” is not how Christianity works.

-- 13 Now listen, you who say, “Today or tomorrow, we’ll go to this city,
+- 13 Come now, you who say, “Today or tomorrow we’ll go to the city here;

-- 16 Currently you talk big about your grandiose plans.
-All such big talk is evil.
+- 16 Currently you all emphasize your phony plans, and all such emphasis is evil.

 If we truly follow Jesus, we have no business making any serious life plans without first submitting our plans to God.
 If Jesus were your boss, you know you’d phone him to get permission before starting a project.
 How much more should we get his okay since he’s our Lord?

 God’s solutions have only positive consequences.
 They may be counter-intuitive, but that’s because our intuition has its limits: We’re only guessing at the future, but God is in the future already.
 (He fills time, y’know.
 He looks at it from the inside.)
 He sees what’s gonna happen, and can help us around the pitfalls.
 True, from time to time this involves his miraculous power.
 Also true: He doesn’t always warn us he’s going to do something miraculous.
 But if we’re following and trusting him, the miracles and the pitfalls won’t shipwreck everything.

 We just gotta do our part.

 - 1 A woman, one of the women from the “prophets’ children,” called out to Elisha,

 - You know your servant respected the L

 - A creditor came to take my two children as slaves.”